clbutler/parkrun_/README.md

  Finally I have GitHub Issues open if you find any bugs you can escalate them to me, and GitHub Discussions are also open if you want to suggest new features

+This dashboard was created using Microsoft PowerBI Version: 2.144.679.0 64-bit (June 2025)

 ---